Weave

 Beyond the onboarding feature itself, this project:

-• Unified fragmented AI efforts
+• Unified fragmented AI efforts under a shared direction

-• Established a platform-level AI direction
+• Established a platform-level AI roadmap with defined capability gates

 The onboarding assistant became the foundation for a broader AI strategy.